ebzzry/ebzzry.github.io/src/ugarit.md

 this file does not reside in a fixed location, in contrast with some programs that look for a config file at start-up, from `~/`.
 But before you actually create that file, you need to run some commands.
-Save the outputs of these commands, because you'll be needing them later:
+Save the outputs of these commands, because you’ll be needing them later:

 Create a salt, for the hash function: